Diagnostic Services in Outpatient Hospital

 E. Multi-Planar Diagnostic Imaging (MPDI)

-In usual computerized tomography (CT) scanning procedures, a series of transverse or axial images are reproduced.
+In usual CT scanning procedures, a series of transverse or axial images are reproduced.
 These transverse images are routinely translated into coronal and/or sagittal views.
 MPDI is a process which further translates the data produced by CT scanning by providing reconstructed oblique images which can contribute to diagnostic information.
 MPDI, also known as planar image reconstruction or reformatted imaging, is covered under Medicare when provided as a service to an entity performing a covered CT scan.

 F. Computed Tomographic Angiography (CTA)